 Cyprus announces first two coronavirus cases, including health professional

-Cyprus on Monday reported its first two confirmed cases of coronavirus, a man who recently traveled from northern Italy and a health professional who had recently traveled back from Britain.
+Cyprus on Monday reported its first two confirmed cases of coronavirus, including a public health professional who had contact with medical patients before he reported his symptoms to authorities.

+Both patients - males - had traveled from abroad.
+The first case involved a 25-year-old man who had returned from northern Italy and the second, the health professional, a 64-year-old who returned from Britain on March 3.
+Health Minister Constantinos Ioannou said it was "regrettable" that the second patient, who developed symptoms on March 3, only reported to authorities on Sunday.

-The health professional reported to medics on March 8.
-He works at a public health facility in the capital Nicosia and had had previous contact with patients, Health Minister Constantinos Ioannou said.
+"This does complicate efforts by the ministry on the tracing we need to do on the contacts he had over the past five days," he said.
+The health professional works at a public health facility in the capital Nicosia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)